 The experiment was considered so controversial, in fact, that most assume that such a study could never be carried out today thanks to ethical guidelines, institutional review boards, and concern for participant welfare.
 Yet Milgram’s experiment and results have been replicated several times in recent years.

 In Milgram’s original experiments conducted during the 1960s, participants were asked to deliver electrical shocks to a “learner” whenever an incorrect answer was given.
 In reality, the learner was actually a confederate in the experiment who pretended to be shocked.

-Milgram found that 65% of participants were willing to deliver the maximum level of shocks despite the fact that the learner seemed to be in serious distress or even unconscious.
+Milgram found that 65% of participants were willing to deliver the maximum level of shocks even though the learner seemed to be in serious distress or unconscious.

 Why do Milgram’s experiments remain so relevant and important today?
 Burger explained in an issue of the APS Observer: